cambecc/drnglib/README.md

-DRNGLIB (Digital Random Number Generator Library) is a Java library that provides access to hardware random number generators, such as Intel Secure Key.
+drnglib (Digital Random Number Generator Library) is a Java library that provides access to hardware random number generators, such as Intel Secure Key.

 See: